-Cristian Amigo is a Latinx composer-improviser, theater sound designer, and music/audio producer.
-He works with immersive environments, geo-located sound, soundscapes, free jazz and blues, Latin folkloric music, new music ensembles, opera, dance, installation, and film/video.
-His practice examines the aurality of theater, live music and stage performance, electric and acoustic guitars, studio production, vintage and 3D audio, AR and VR, and a conscious sound art that links itself to social justice, ecological, educational, and humanistic issues.
-Amigo is a sound faculty member in the Experience Design and Production Program at the CalArts School of Theater where he teaches students from throughout the Institute.
+Cristian Amigo is a Latinx composer, sound artist/designer, guitarist, producer, and educator.
+His practice examines the aurality and technologies of theater, electroacoustic music, studio production, immersive environments, and a conscious sound art that links itself to social justice, ecological, educational, and humanistic issues.
+Amigo is a sound faculty member in the Experience Design and Production Program at the CalArts School of Theater.

-He earned a Ph.D. in Ethnomusicology from UCLA and has studied with masters from various performance traditions including Wadada Leo Smith (CalArts), Harihar Rao (India), Kenny Burrell (USA), Carlos Hayre (Peru), and Judy Mitoma (UCLA/APPEX).
-Amigo’s awards include a Guggenheim Memorial Foundation Fellowship (music composition), a 2016-2019 Senior Fulbright Scholar/Artist Fellowship (Bolivia), and the Van Lier Fellowship from Meet the Composer.
-The New Grove Dictionary of Music and Musicians (Oxford Press) contains an entry on Amigo and his work, and he is currently artist-in-residence at INTAR Latino Theater in New York City.
+Amigo’s awards include a Guggenheim Memorial Foundation Fellowship (music composition), a Senior Fulbright Scholar/Artist Fellowship (Bolivia), and the Van Lier Fellowship from Meet the Composer.
+He earned a Ph.D. in Ethnomusicology from UCLA and studied with masters from various performance traditions including Wadada Leo Smith (CalArts), Harihar Rao (India), Kenny Burrell (USA), and Carlos Hayre (Peru).
+The New Grove Dictionary of Music and Musicians (Oxford Press) contains an entry on his work.
+Amigo is currently an artist-in-residence at INTAR Latino Theater in New York City.

-Fall 2022 projects include the CalArts Center for New Performance world premiere of Octavio Solis’ Scenes with Cranes at REDCAT (LA), José Rivera’s References To Salvador Dali Make Me Hot at CSULA, and Tara Ricasa’s The Goddess of Lost Things at Bocón Festival of New Works (SDO).
-Upcoming and recent projects with Cornerstone Theater (LA), Queens College (NYC), The The Globe Theater (SDO), Mabou Mines (NYC), Tufts University (Boston), University of Oregon, and an INTAR Theater (NYC) commission for multiple geo-located theater and sound works in collaboration with NYC playwright Migdalia Cruz.
+Fall 2022 projects included the CalArts Center for New Performance world premiere of Octavio Solis’ Scene With Cranes at REDCAT (LA), José Rivera’s References To Salvador Dali Make Me Hot at CSULA, and Tara Ricasa’s The Goddess of Lost Things at Bocón Festival of New Works (SDO).